kuzdogan/peer-review-verifiable-credentials-thesis/README.md

 So, current solutions to **review recognition** problem creates new problems.
 We have first hand experience in scientific publishing of what happens when scientific data is put behind walled gardens and when for profit institutions decides what constitutes sound science and what is not.
 How can we avoid the problems in manuscript publishing to occur in peer reviewing?
 How can we create direct **trust** in the peer review ecosystem and avoid third parties?
 How can we open peer review data, without violating current peer review practices?

 Recent technologies may enable this. [_Verifiable Credentials_](https://www.w3.org/TR/vc-data-model/) is a recent W3C specification for exchanging digital credentials in a secure, tamper-evident, privacy preserving, and a machine verifiable, interoperable way.
-It could be used for driver's licenses, passports, tickets, university degrees, vaccinations [1](https://w3c-ccg.github.io/vaccination-vocab/)[2](https://www.covidcreds.org/)...
-Any claim by anyone may constitute a credential.
+It could be used for driver's licenses, passports, tickets, university degrees, vaccinations \[[1](https://w3c-ccg.github.io/vaccination-vocab/), [2](https://www.covidcreds.org/)\]...
+Any claim by anyone may be a credential.
 It leverages digital signatures to provide verifiablity and tamper-evidence.
 Also through **Zero Knowledge Proofs** it is possible to **selectively disclose** attributes of a credential.
 The classical example is when buying drinks, you wouldn't need to share your whole ID card, but selectively disclose your birthday but not your photo, address etc., or even create a zk-proof of "Over 18".

 ### This repo